 Out of all measures, the first referendum in 1969 has the advantage that it clearly focuses on fostering regions as an important political unit in France, thus clearly relating and measuring differences in regional identity.
 As explained above, the two referenda in 1992 and 2005 were both also clearly related to the political recognition of regions and more regional decision-making, and perceived as such by the population.
-It is reassuring that there the strong overlap between regional and European identity is not only documented by other studies (Chacha, 2013) but also visible in our data (see Table A9).
-Moreover, département level data show that already in 1972 a referendum about EU expansion yielded a comparable vote pattern in the region than the 1969 referendum on the establishment of regions (Figure A9d).
-Nonetheless, as those two referenda also relate to broader questions about the European Union, we show that treated and control municipalities at the border do not differ in other factors that might make European integration more or less beneficial.
+It is reassuring that there the strong overlap between regional and European identity is not only documented by other studies (Chacha, 2013), but also visible in our data (see Table A21).
+Moreover, département level data shows that, already in 1972, a referendum